djordjemila/djordjemila.github.io/_posts/2021-03-12-spatial-dependency-networks.md

 Convolutional networks transformed the field of computer vision owing to their exceptional ability to identify patterns in images.
 However, for image generation, there exist a better alternative: spatial dependency networks.
-We use SDN to obtain a new state-of-the-art VAE.
+We use SDN to obtain a new state-of-the-art variational autoencoder.